llpeterson/security/crypto.md

 > world, they are typically called *principals*.

-The U.S. National Institute of Standards and Technology (NIST) has issued standards for a series of symmetric-key ciphers. *Data Encryption Standard* (DES) was the first, and it has stood the test of time in that no cryptanalytic attack better than brute force search has been discovered.
+The U.S. National Institute of Standards and Technology (NIST) has issued standards for a series of secret-key ciphers. *Data Encryption Standard* (DES) was the first, and it has stood the test of time in that no cryptanalytic attack better than brute force search has been discovered.
 Brute force search, however, has gotten faster.
 DES's keys